thrasher/raspberry-pi-3-model-a-plus/README.md

 ## Post-Printing

 Clean off any raft or supports with a knife.
-Use a hand-drill to even out the two holes with appropriately sized drill bits.
+Use a hand-drill to even out the holes with appropriately sized drill bits.

 ## How I Designed This